gipplab/LaCASt-Artifact/README.md

 Artifact for
-"Comparative Verification of the Digital Library of Mathematical Functions and Computer Algebra Systems" (TACAS'22 Submission ID 4) by A. Greiner-Petter, H. S. Cohl, A. Youssef, M. Schubotz, A. Trost, R. Dey, A. Aizawa, and B. Gipp TACAS 2022.
+"Comparative Verification of the Digital Library of Mathematical Functions and Computer Algebra Systems" by A. Greiner-Petter, H. S. Cohl, A. Youssef, M. Schubotz, A. Trost, R. Dey, A. Aizawa, and B. Gipp.
+TACAS 2022.
 ========================================================================================================